Folk have been coming to volunteer at Quinta do Vale for 8 years now and we’ve had many wonderful people stay here and many truly excellent times.

-The community here is still struggling to get back on its feet and come to terms with our losses.
+The community here is still struggling to come to terms with our losses and all the rebuilding work necessary.
+It will be a long time yet before we are truly back on our feet.
 It’s a bit like a war zone here.
 As we go forward into summer, there is a possibility of water shortages.

 Nevertheless, good things are happening.
-Lots of community self-help initiatives and people coming together to help and support each other and the devastated environment.
-Volunteering here at this time is certainly not your usual type of volunteering, but you will have the opportunity to be part of something very special.
+Lots of community self-help initiatives and people coming together to volunteer help and support for each other and the devastated environment.
+To volunteer here at this time is certainly not your usual type of volunteering, but you will have the opportunity to be part of something very special.

-I’ve scrubbed this page clean except for details on the locality and a few photos which provide a flavour of what working at Quinta do Vale has been all about.
-We’ve had some brilliant people stay here over the years.
+The following photos provide a flavour of what volunteering at Quinta do Vale has been all about.
+As I said above, we’ve had some brilliant people stay here over the years.
 Some of them loved it so much they never left and now have their own places in the valleys, so be warned – this place can capture your heart and your imagination.